Miracloon/pflotran-documentation/source/developer_guide/training/fortran_coding_standard.rst

 * All pointers to PETSc data structures have '_p' appended (i.e. 'array_p')

  * NEVER use PETSc's F77 approach to pointers: a PetscInt/PetscReal array sized to 1 combined with a PetscOffset.
-If you are not sure, ask Glenn.

 * No goto's (this may not be possible with legacy portions)
 * User appropriate spacing to improve readability: